-Hazard Them me Government Level Key action lis t School Level Control Measures - Mitigation, responses and confirmation that actions have been completed.
-Likeli- hood of issue Severity of issue Total Score after physical exercise After toilet use All visitors must be directed to wash their hands or to use hand sanitiser upon arrival.
+Hazard Theme Government Level Key action list School Level Control Measures - Mitigation, responses and confirmation that actions have been completed.
+Likeli- hood of issue Severity of issue Total Score when they change rooms after coughing or sneezing into hands after physical exercise After toilet use All visitors must be directed to wash their hands or to use hand sanitiser upon arrival.
 Each class has a designated hand washing station.
 Hand sanitiser 'stations' for pupils and staff are available in each class and for staff in offices, staff rooms.
 Hand sanitiser should be kept away from the children due to risks around ingestion.
 Small children and pupils with complex needs should continue to be helped to clean their hands properly.
 All children should be taught who to wash their hands correctly and the NHS song should be used to support this.
 Signs are erected in all classrooms/near all sinks to ensure that pupils are reminded how to wash their hands correctly.
 Teachers should make sure they wash their hands and surfaces, before and after handling pupils' books.
-Schools to ensure: the availability of soap and hot water in every toilet (and if possible in classrooms) Cleaning team to check daily before the start of school the location of hand sanitiser stations, for example at the school entrance for pupils and any other person passing into the school to use, and their replenishment - Sinks to be used by children Signs marking handwashing area for each bubble
+Schools to ensure: • the availability of soap and hot water in every toilet (and if possible in classrooms) Cleaning team to check daily before the start of school • the location of hand sanitiser stations, for example at the school entrance for pupils and any other person passing into the school to use, and their replenishment - Sinks to be used by children - Signs marking handwashing area for each bubble

 Hazard Theme Government Level Key action list School Level Control Measures - Mitigation, responses and confirmation that actions have been completed.
 Likeli- hood of issue Severity of issue Total Score Risk to health due to COVID- 19 Ensure good respiratory hygiene by promoting a 'catch it, bin it, kill it' approach (All times) Staff to promote/ teach the 'catch it, bin it, kill it' approach Supplies of tissues in all spaces - administrators to ensure that stocks are replenished to ensure sufficient supplied.
 Lidded bins available Signage to promote good respiratory hygiene Individual pupil risk assessments in place risk assessments where necessary Public Health England does not (based on current evidence) recommend the use of face coverings in primary schools.
 They are not required in schools as pupils and staff are mixing in consistent groups, and because misuse may inadvertently increase the risk of transmission.
 From January 2021, all staff must wear face coverings in communal areas unless eating or drinking, which should only happen in the staff room.
-Clear face shields may also be worn in classrooms at staff discretion.
-5 2 10 Risk to health due to COVID- 19 Introduce enhanced cleaning, including frequently touched surfaces touched surfaces often using standard products, such as detergents and bleach (All times) Enhanced cleaning schedule includes: more frequent cleaning of rooms / shared areas that are used by different groups frequently touched surfaces Cleaning schedule (group settings): if only one group is using a space, cleaning must be completed once a day.
+Clear face covering may also be worn in classrooms at staff discretion.
+Face visors or shields should not be worn as an alternative to face coverings in communal areas as they are unlikely to reduce aerosol transmission.
+If worn in classrooms, they must be cleaned regularly with suitable disinfectant.
+5 2 10 Risk to health due to COVID- 19 Introduce enhanced cleaning, including frequently touched surfaces touched surfaces often using standard products, such as detergents and bleach (All times) Cleaning schedule (group settings): if only one group is using a space, cleaning must be completed once a day.
 Cleaning schedule (communal areas): For any areas shared by staff or different groups, at least one additional midday clean must be completed.
 Areas used by different groups should be cleaned in between groups.
-Cleaning supplies: ensure good stock levels are maintained at all times.
-Any mats used should be disinfected after use (when the children are out of the classroom/hall) High touch surfaces (door handles, toilet levers, taps, banisters, soap dispensers, telephone etc) and toilets should be disinfected at 11.30am and 1.30pm.
-The lead member of staff will ensure this is completed by floating staff.
-Cleaning checklist to be completed.
-5 2 10
+5 2 10 Enhanced cleaning schedule Cleaning supplies: ensure good stock levels are maintained at all times.
+Any mats used should be disinfected after use (when the children are out of